jordens/bullseye/README.rst

-zooming and panning with mouse dragging and mousewheel ctrl-s to save pdf of main screen as ``bullseye.pdf`` save images: --save_format csv output with --debug info and log filename
+zooming and panning with mouse dragging and mousewheel ctrl-s to save pdf of main screen as ``bullseye.pdf`` save images: --save_format replay with -camera replay://glob/path*.npz csv output with --debug info and --log log filename